CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasRDFClass( object:Object ):boolean
 ```

-Return true if the object provided have the RDF_CLASS of a ResponseMetadata, either if it's a Resource or a RDF object.
+Return true if the object provided have the RDF_CLASS of a ResponseMetadata, either if it's a Carbon Resource or an RDF object.

 *Parameters*